-I still have my first camera- a little red Hanimex which I used mostly for taking pictures of The Red Arrow's display team and family holidays’.
-Pictures weren’t great to be honest; Plumes of coloured smoke with a combination of red dots in the sky or rocky escarpments of Southern Spain also including (slightly bigger) dots- often family members, quite often red.
-This was my repertoire.
+I still have my first camera- a little red Hanimex which I used mostly for taking pictures of The Red Arrow's display team and my family on our holidays.
+Pictures weren’t great to be honest.
+The vast majority of my work could be described as “plumes of coloured smoke with little red dots against blue sky” or “rocky escarpments of Southern Spain”, coincidentally including- all be it slightly larger dots- usually family members, quite often red, or shade of lobster… This was my repertoire.
 Abstract at best.

 I place structure and simplicity at the forefront of what I do and I find simplifying things a way of understanding at least something in this hectic world of ours.
 I believe simplicity soothes the soul.
-Most recently my photography has become focused on what us humans are doing to the planet and to what extent we fashion our own environment.
-Not so much an environmentalist, (although I do support the idea we’re trying for some insane reason to ruin our planet), I have an objective approach to man’s endeavours and I’m interested in looking at how visually & structurally, we’re influencing and utilising the space around us; How dwellings and urban landscapes are, in a way a portrait of us- as in the local community, or in a wider sense, the population of a nation.
-From the artic poles and deserts to the oceans, atmosphere and beyond...
-Human endeavour can be seen almost everywhere now and it’s fascinating!
+I shoot portraiture but most recently my photography has become focused on what us humans are doing to the planet and to what extent we fashion our own environment. (the most recent example of this and my most comprehensive project to date being Sao Paulo).
+I’m interested in the sense of scale this subject offers.
+I have an objective approach to man’s endeavours and I’m interested in looking at how visually & structurally, we’re influencing and utilising the space around us; how dwellings and urban landscapes are, in a way a portrait of us.

 Competitions & Awards